‘We care about you:’ RBC Wealth Management PRIDE employee resource group helps support LGBT+ community

 “PRIDE helps to support employee engagement and retention, and to build awareness around diversity and inclusion,” says Wanda Brackins, RBC Wealth Management’s head of diversity and inclusion.
 “The group has helped the firm have a positive impact on our clients, our employees and the group has helped the firm have a positive impact on our clients, our employees and the communities we serve.

 Members of the RBC Wealth Management PRIDE employee resource group at a past Pride Month parade in Minneapolis.

 PRIDE’s efforts to make RBC Wealth Management an inclusive environment for all employees is getting noticed.
-Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the eighth time RBC Wealth Management has received the recognition.
+Last November, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the 11th time RBC Wealth Management has received the recognition.